 This is done by making effective interpretations through reading and coding the qualitative data.
 In other words, texts are assigned labels, also known as codes, to show the existence of important patterns.
 Qualitative data may include documents, texts, charts or even oral communications.

-Content analysis helps in the study of many significant but difficult-to-study issues of interest to organisational researchers in many diverse areas.
-This may include organisational behavior strategy, managerial reasoning, human resources, societal issues management, technology and innovation management as well as international management.
+The content analysis helps in the study of many significant but difficult-to-study issues of interest to organisational researchers in many diverse areas.
+This may include organisational behaviour strategy, managerial reasoning, human resources, societal issues management, technology and innovation management as well as international management.